Diamond Creek: Facilities

 A new dedicated ambulance home base was opened in April 2019.
 Paramedics were previously housed in the emergency services complex with police and firefighters.
 The branch features a spacious garage for vehicles, rest and recline areas, a training room and kitchen, The branch provides 24-hour emergency care.

-Many retailers get into the community spirit such as AD Ryan's Restaurant (first opened in 1994 by Dave and Julie Thompson, then managed by Janine, Tracey and Vince) holding their regular fundraising events for many different causes.
-AD Ryan's was sold in November 2014 and re-opened in 2015 by new owners under the name The Windy Mile, in reference to a nearby section of 'Diamond Creek Road', locally known as 'The Windy Mile'.
-On 31 March 2019, The Windy Mile closed.

 A Tram Cafe opened in October 2020.
 This is a fully refurbished W Class Melbourne tram acquired from the Victorian State Government after a successful application by the Rotary Club of Diamond Creek, Diamond Creek CFA, Diamond Creek Men's Shed and Nillumbik Shire Council.
 The cafe features a large deck and pergola and state of the art playground.
 Araluen, a disability support service in Diamond Creek, run the cafe three days a week.

 Diamond Creek is serviced by Yarra Plenty Regional Library's Mobile Library.

-Retailers

-Diamond Creek has many large retailers, including a Coles Supermarket and a Mitre 10 Home & Trade.

-A Foodland grocery store operated for some years.
-A Tuckerbag was built as the first shopping centre (later Foodworks); that supermarket later became a Ritchies Supa IGA.
-A chicken-and-chips shop called Mr Rooster. a range of shops trades in the Diamond Creek Plaza: Tattersalls (within the newsagent), Bakers Delight, IGA Liquor and Priceline Pharmacy.
-There are also several pizza shops and a Chinese restaurant named Ying's Noodle Café.

-In 2001 a large modern shopping centre called the Diamond Creek Shopping Station was built across the road featuring a Bi-Lo (subsequently Coles), Harvest Café (now Platters), a deli, an Amcal and a range of other specialty stores.

-The Diamond Creek Shopping Station has been extended three times, with a BWS and more stores to come.
-A fitness centre (Anytime Fitness, previously Fitness Link) and a wheelchair-accessible Bendigo Bank, relocating from the IGA side of the Main Hurstbridge road.